-So you’re a business owner who needs a website designed and created and you’re wondering how much it costs to create a great website.
-You might even wonder what your options are for building a high-quality mid-market B2B, B2C, eCommerce, or Small Business website that your users will love, one that will rank well in Google, has the flexibility to grow with your business, and ultimately drive sales.
-The outline below will give you an idea of what one might cost, and what type of skill sets you’ll need, to create an award winning small business website.
+So you’re a business owner who needs a website designed and created, and you’re wondering how much it costs to create a great website.
+You might even wonder what your options are for building a high-quality mid-market B2B, eCommerce, or Small Business website that your users will love, one that will rank well in Google, has the flexibility to grow with your business, and ultimately drive sales.
+The outline below will give you an idea of what one might cost and the skill sets you’ll need to create an award-winning small business website.

-Before we jump into how much it costs to have a website made, let’s start at the beginning with a list of the people (and skills) you’ll need to create a well-designed website.
+Before we jump into how much it costs to make a website, let’s start with a list of the people (and skills) you’ll need to create a well-designed website.

 1. A Website Designer